

 American-style options can also be exercised prior to expiration.
 If the option has European-style expiration, exiting the position or early exercise is not a possibility.
 The option will be cash-settled on the expiration date.

-Time Decay Impact on LEAPS
+Time decay impact on LEAPS

 Time decay will have a minimal impact on a LEAPS extrinsic value for the majority of its lifetime.
 Time decay, or theta, increases exponentially as an option approaches the expiration date.